aristosv/mediastack/README.md

 It will install Deluge / Jackett / Plex / Portainer / Radarr / Sonarr, in a containerized environment.

-This is how you can access all the web apps:
+After the installation, this is how you can access all the web apps:

 ```
 Name: deluge